 - Access any open source text on the Internet

-- Benefit from their iPad reading material aloud, increasing reading comprehension for some students
+- Benefit from their technology reading material aloud, increasing reading comprehension for some students

 - Record audio or video of lectures for reference at home